agbleze/image_background_remover/README.md

 # image_background_remover

-This is an implementation of a pretrained model for developing applications of change the background of images
+This repo is the codebase for an image background changer API based on implementation of a pretrained deep learning model (DeepLabv3+).